-This practical course will provide you with a range of opportunities to develop your career in the floristry industry.
-You will progress through projects and assignments based on realistic workplace situations, learning both traditional and contemporary skills to enhance your employability.
+This highly practical course will provide you with a range of opportunities to develop your career in the floristry industry.
+You will work on projects and assignments based on realistic workplace situations, learning both traditional and contemporary skills to enhance your employability.

 - Wedding designs

 - Maintaining the condition of plants and planted designs

 - Constructing arrangements

 - An introduction to working in the floristry industry